suncoast-devs/handbook/lessons/misc-quick-reference/cs-linq.md

 ### Distinct

 > Returns all the distinct items in a list.
-This is commonly use in conjunction
+This is commonly used in conjunction
 > with a `Select`.

 ```csharp